notbonzo-com/EntScript/docs.md

 ## Introduction

-EntS (short for Enlightened Script) is a programming language inspired by C, with several syntactic changes tailored for a more intuitive development experience.
+EntS (short for Enlightened Script) is a programming language inspired by C, with several syntactic changes tailored for a less intuitive development experience.
 This documentation provides an overview of EntS syntax, functions, variables, memory handling, control flow, and preprocessor directives.

 ---